Marcus Jones’ late punt return lifts Patriots over Jets 10-3

 FOXBOROUGH, Mass.
+(AP) — The NFL went 10 weeks and hundreds of kicks without a player returning a punt for a touchdown.
+Marcus Jones made the first of the season one to remember.

-(AP)Marcus Jones returned a punt 84 yards for a touchdown with 5 seconds remaining and the New England Patriots outlasted the stunned New York Jets 10-3 on Sunday.
+The New England rookie returned a punt 84 yards for a touchdown with 5 seconds remaining and the Patriots outlasted the stunned New York Jets 10-3 on Sunday.

-The rookie’s score was the first TD on a punt return in the NFL this season.
-It was also the lone TD of the game and broke a stalemate on a day when both offenses struggled to move the ball.
+Jones’ score was the lone TD of the game and broke a stalemate on a day when both offenses struggled to move the ball.

+With only 26 seconds showing on the clock when the Jets lined up to kick, Jones thought Braden Mann might punt it out of bounds.
+Once he got it in his hands and made a few players miss, everything changed.

+“Then I seen the punter and I was like, ‘If I make him miss, I should be able to go the distance.’”

 It was the third straight win for the Patriots (6-4) and their 14th straight over New York.
 They also denied the Jets (6-4) a chance to move into first place in the AFC East this late in the season for the first time since 2010.
 Instead, New York dropped to last place.